DEAN’S First

 The Dean’s First Case Challenge (DFCC) takes place in the first week of the semester for MGMT-111 students.
 The competition consists of three rounds in which student teams read a Harvard Business Review case study, prepare their presentation, and present their case solutions to a panel of Management Consulting Group judges.
 Finalists will present in front of all 480+ of their MGMT-111 peers and a panel of top Binghamton University School of Management faculty.

-You are to assume the role of a consultant hired by exercise equipment and media company Peloton Interactive, Inc. presenting to their senior management team.
+You are to assume the role of a consultant hired by the LEGO Group, presenting to their executive leadership team.

 Round 1